SAP-samples/teched2023-IN264/exercises/ex3/README.md

 9. Switch to the <b>"More"</b> tab and provide the following values:
     > [!IMPORTANT]
-    > Replace **XXX** with the participant number that is assigned to you.
+    > You need to act as a manager for the newly hired employee, that's why we need to add your used ID as Manager's Email ID, so that you get the approval task in your inbox.
-    > <br/> Make sure to add the manager Email ID in small case.
+    > <br/><br/>Replace **XXX** with the participant number that is assigned to you.

-    > <br/><br/>You only act as a manager for the hired new employee that's why we need to add your used ID as Manager's Email ID, so that you get the approval task in your inbox.
+    >**Hint:** Make sure to add the manager Email ID in small case.

    - Manager_Email: **in264-XXX@education.cloud.sap**
    - SBPA_Workflow_Definition_ID: [**workflowDefinitionID-created-in-exercise-1**](../ex2/README.md)